jupyter-naas/site/site/docs/services/pipeline.md

 # Pipeline API
 ---

+## Description

-**Description**: The Pipeline API Endpoint provides a powerful tool for users to design and implement Directed Acyclic Graphs (DAGs).
+The Pipeline API Endpoint provides a powerful tool for users to design and implement Directed Acyclic Graphs (DAGs).
 These graphs are crucial for organizing complex, multi-step processes as data products evolve.

 **Why use DAGs?**